 At the end of each ALS clinic day, our multidisciplinary team meets to discuss each patient who was seen.
 We do this to ensure that all team members involved in the patient’s care remain fully informed and to carry out the care plan as it was outlined with the patient and family.

-In addition to visits to the Center, patients and family members can access our full time nurse practitioner, Mary Kelley, Monday – Friday for help with issues as they arise.
+In addition to visits to the Center, patients and family members can access our full time nurse practitioner, Mary Kelley, Monday to Friday, for help with issues as they arise.
 After hours and over the weekend, there is a neurologist on call at all times.